 Indian-American lawmaker introduces Congressional resolution on Kashmir

-Indian-American Congresswoman Pramila Jayapal has introduced a Congressional resolution on Kashmir urging India to end as swiftly as possible restrictions on communications and preserve religious freedom for all residents.
-The resolution, introduced in the House of Representatives after several weeks of efforts by Jayapal, has only one co-sponsor - Republican Congressman Steve Watkins from Kansas.
+Indian-American Congresswoman Pramila Jayapal has introduced a Congressional resolution urging India to end the restrictions on communications in Jammu and Kashmir as swiftly as possible and preserve religious freedom for all residents.
+The resolution, introduced in the House of Representatives after several weeks of efforts by Jayapal on Friday, has only one co-sponsor - Republican Congressman Steve Watkins from Kansas.
 It's a simple resolution, which cannot be voted in the other chamber, Senate, and does not has the force of law.

 Ahead of the introduction of the resolution, Indian-Americans from across the US urged her in various settings against it.
 Her office is believed to have received more than 25,000 emails from Indian-Americans in addition to in-person meetings by several representations of Indian-Americans.
 Indian-Americans held peaceful demonstrations outside her office against her move to table the resolution on Kashmir.